Reconstructing Satellites in 3D from Amateur Telescope Images: Related Work

 \subsection{Spaceborne Satellite Monitoring}

-In space surveillance and servicing missions, accurate 3D reconstruction and pose estimation are essential for satellite maintenance, debris removal, and autonomous navigation.
-These tasks often rely on monocular camera observations from companion satellites due to constraints on size and power of the onboard instrument.
-However, traditional computer vision algorithms \cite{lowe2004distinctive, sharma2016comparative} sometimes struggle to adapt to space images, because of the high noise levels, simple textures, and symmetric features of space objects.
+In space missions involving surveillance and servicing, accurate 3D reconstruction and pose estimation are vital for tasks like satellite maintenance, debris removal\cite{mark2019review}, and autonomous navigation .
+Due to limitations in size and power for onboard instruments, these tasks often rely on monocular camera observations from companion satellites.
+However, traditional computer vision algorithms like SIFT and SURF\cite{lowe2004distinctive, sharma2016comparative} often struggle with the unique characteristics of space images, which typically exhibit high noise levels, simple textures, and symmetric features.